yggdrasil-network/yggdrasil-network.github.io/admin.md

 Expects no additional request fields.

-Returns information about switch peers, sorted by port number.
+Returns zero or more records containing information about switch peers.

+For each port number:
 - `coords` (`string`) contains the coordinates of the node on the spanning tree
 - `ip` (`string`) contains the IPv6 address of the node